A Man and His Money: Production

 Exterior scenes were filmed at Little Bear Lake.

 Reception

 Motion Picture News gave it a mixed review, finding the story unoriginal but the performance of Tom Moore and the production worth watching the film for.

-The Moving Picture World's review came to a similar conclusion, finding that Betty's affection for Harry even after breaking off their engagement was "seriously weakening the slender thread of curiosity as to the outcome on which sustained interest depends."
+The Moving Picture Worlds review came to a similar conclusion, finding that Betty's affection for Harry even after breaking off their engagement was "seriously weakening the slender thread of curiosity as to the outcome on which sustained interest depends."

 Exhibitor's Herald was positive, describing the film as being a "picture rich in technical and artistic merit."

 Preservation

 A complete copy of A Man and His Money is held at the Museum of Modern Art (MOMA), New York.